ralna/GALAHAD/doc/Julia/rst-dir/lstr_functions.rst

 		  This must be set to

 		  * 1. on initial entry.
-Set u (below) to :math:`b` for this entry.
+Set u (below) to $b$ for this entry.

 		  * 5. the iteration is to be restarted with a smaller radius but with all other data unchanged.
-Set u (below) to :math:`b` for this entry.
+Set u (below) to $b$ for this entry.

 		  Possible exit values are: